GULibrarySandbox/data-vis-basics/content/5-voyant.md

 <iframe src="https://player.vimeo.com/video/563467758" width="640" height="564" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 {% capture text %}
-## Activity: upload and export data

-Step one: upload data
+To upload text:
+- `copy` text from a document you wish to analyse
+- `paste` the text into the `Add Texts` window
+- click on `reveal`

+To upload entire webpages:
+- `copy` a URL or the multiple URLs you wish to analyse, add as many as required
+- `paste` the URL/s into the `Add Texts` window
+- click on `reveal`

+To upload files from your computer:
+- click on the `upload` button,  your files window will open
+- Select file or files to anlayse
+- Click `open`
+This will automatically open your selected files in Voyant.

+Note what happens if you chose mulitple file types?{% endcapture %}{% include card.md header="Activity: uploading different text formats" text=text %}

 Watch the Video, this will show you how to use Voyant tools, export your visualisation and cite your work
 <iframe width="560" height="315" src="https://player.vimeo.com/video/563076024?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" title="voyant_URL_upload_tailed.mp4"></iframe>

-please take on the following activities to help you get familiar with the voyant tool

-activity one - uploading different text types text analysis - as per video 2 copy text from a document you wish to analyse paste the text into the 'Add Texts' window click on reveal.

-To analyse URLs:
-copy a URL or the multiple URLs you wish to analyse.

-Paste the URL/s into the 'Add Texts' window.
-To add multiple URLs press enter for a new line. you can add in as many as required. click on reveal.

-Activity  - Upload files from your computer
-To upload files:
-click on the upload button,  your files window will open Select file or files to anlayse
-Click open
-this will automatically open your selected files in Voyant. note what happens if you chose mulitple file types?

-upon completion you will be familiar with the different means to access Voyant analysis

-{% endcapture %}
-{% include card.md header="activities" text=text %}

 ## Analyse the Visualisations